the-full-stack/website/docs/spring2021/index.md

 ## Week 7: Troubleshooting

-The week of March 14, we talk about how to best troubleshoot training.
+We talk about how to best troubleshoot training.
 In lab, we learn to manage experiments.

 - [Lecture 7: Troubleshooting DNNs](./lecture-7.md) (👈 with detailed notes)